 Deck8 is a perfectly Frankfurt biergarten.
 Eschewing the traditional features of other beer gardens, the site is built on top of a parking garage and offers pools, palm trees, and views.

 If the weather fails you, a glassed-in area maintains the atmosphere while keeping off the drops.

 A relief from the winter grey, a trip to the woods is perfect for the whole family.
 At Waldspielpark, there is a large playground with a pool and nature maze for the kinder (kids) and a Goetheturm for the adults to climb.
 This tower is from 1931 and is one of the highest wooden viewing towers in Germany.
 The view of Frankfurt rivals that of the Main Tower.

 - Waldspielpark Heinrich-Kraft-Park - District Fechenheim

 - Waldspielpark Tannenwald - District Sachsenhausen

 A walk along the Museum Embankment is best done in springtime.
 This promenade runs through the city center, lined with the best museums in Frankfurt.
-These include the German Film Museum, fine art at the Städel Museum and Senckenberg Museum (one of largest museums dedicated to natural history in Germany).
+These include the German Film Museum, fine art at the Städel Museum, and Senckenberg Museum (one of largest museums dedicated to natural history in Germany).

-On Saturdays (from 9:00 to 14:00) this area is a hunting ground for bargains as the site of Frankfurt's largest Flohmarkt(flea market).
+On Saturdays (from about 9:00 to 14:00) this area is a hunting ground for bargains as the site of Frankfurt's largest flohmarkt (flea market).
 It is much better to do your shopping when it is not raining.